See how we'd build this for you Free 30-min strategy call

 **User Selection:**

-[WRITE THE OPTION NUMBER YOU CHOSE FROM STEP 1]
+[WRITE THE OPTION NUMBER YOU CHOSE FROM THE CONSULTANT'S LIST]

 1. **CHAIN VS. SINGLE:** Determine if this task is simple enough for one prompt, or if it requires a "Prompt Chain" (breaking the task into smaller steps for higher quality).
 If it is complex, break it down.